lbechberger/CorpusStudyNumerals/README.md

 ## Installation

-To package is more or less self contained.
+The package is more or less self contained.
 There are no hard requirements to run the programs.
 However, to actually use it in a reasonable way, you need the following:
-* [MatPlotLib](https://matplotlib.org/)  (if you want to create plots)
+* [matplotlib](https://matplotlib.org/)  (if you want to create plots)
-* some corpus, i.e. some plain text file containing example sentences. you may use data from the Leipzig [Wortschatz](http://wortschatz.uni-leipzig.de) project
+* some corpus, i.e. a plain text file containing example sentences -- you may use data from the Leipzig [Wortschatz](http://wortschatz.uni-leipzig.de) project